Eric Hacker

-Eric Lynn Hacker (born March 26, 1983) is an American professional baseball pitcher who is a free agent.
+Eric Lynn Hacker (born March 26, 1983) is an American former professional baseball pitcher.
 Hacker stands 6 ft 1 in and weighs 230 lb.
 He throws right-handed but is a switch hitter.
-He has also played in Major League Baseball (MLB) for the Pittsburgh Pirates, Minnesota Twins, and San Francisco Giants.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Minnesota Twins, and San Francisco Giants, and in the KBO League for the NC Dinos and Nexen Heroes.
 He throws a fastball, a slider, a curveball, and a changeup.

 Hacker was drafted out of Duncanville High School by the New York Yankees in 2002.
 He pitched in their minor league system from 2002 to 2009 (missing 2004 and 2006 with injuries) before getting traded to the Pirates.
 He made his major league debut with Pittsburgh on September 22, 2009, and pitched in three games for them that season.
 He signed with the Giants in the offseason and spent the entire 2010 season in the minor leagues.
 In 2011, he signed with the Twins and appeared in two games with them.
 He signed with San Francisco in 2012 and made his first career start in the majors, recording a loss.
 He also pitched three games in relief for the Giants that year.